ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/ccber/update2.md

 ---
 name: andrenidae_genus_family_heatmap
 ---
 The interactions between the genera from the Andrenidae bee family and all plant families, presented as a bar plot.
 The citation count is synonymous with interaction count.
-We can see again that the Andrena bees visit many other plant families, which supports the idea that they may be generalists.
 ```

+We can see again from Figure 9 that the Andrena bees visit many other plant families, which supports the idea that they may be generalists.

 ## Conclusion and Next Steps
 We cannot determine for certain which types of bees are specialists or generalists yet because these visualizations may not tell the whole story, but it's a good start.
 We will need to investigate statistical methods and models to support our hypotheses from the visualizations because we cannot just draw conclusions based on the visualizations alone.